Aveg12/MonoRepo_MicrofrontEnd_Starter_Template/readme.md

 # starter template for monorepo + microfrontend architecture
 All you need to do is fork it and do
 - yarn install and build
-- yarn workspace <microfrontend> start
+- yarn workspace "microfrontend-name" start

 After successful build different microfrontends will be running on -
 - http://localhost:5000 – Shell (Host)